Table of contents

 Ruby on Rails is an open-source web framework, that’s written in the Ruby programming language, that allows you to quickly build powerful and robust web applications.
 Today, we will talk about Ruby Web Frameworks in detail.

 Rails was created in 2003 by David Heinemeier Hansson or DHH.
 It was a by-product of DHH’s work on the project management tool called ‘Basecamp’.
-Today, there is a lot of demand for Premium Ruby on Rails Development Company.
+Today, there is a lot of demand to hire ruby on rails developers on Rails Development Company.

 However, it wasn’t until 2004, that he extracted the source and released it as an open-source project.
 In 2005, version 1.0 of Ruby on Rails was released.
 When Apple bundled it and shipped it with Mac OS X Leopard, in 2006, is when Rails really took off.